colts70/The-Semantic-Layer-of-the-Public-Internet-SLPI-/README.md

 Pro-Tip for Implementers: > While the specification allows for all 10 anchors in a single file (Section 12), the distributed 5-anchor model is superior for large-scale enterprise sites.
 It allows the /integrity and /timestamp anchors to be updated by automated CI/CD processes without touching the more static /type or /entity declarations.

-HESS / DFH is built specifically for AI.
-If you have any questions, confusion, or concerns, copy-paste this spec into a chat to get unstuck and understand it quickly.

 Caching: /.well-known/stack SHOULD be served with Cache-Control: public, max-age=3600 and validators (ETag/Last-Modified). stale-while-revalidate is RECOMMENDED.

 Degradation: If /.well-known/stack is present but any mandatory anchor is unreachable (404/timeout), the agent MUST treat that anchor as UNDECLARED and continue.

 If /entity or /url is missing, the agent MUST NOT treat identity as bound and MUST degrade to probabilistic inference.

-If /entity or /url is missing, identity MUST be considered unbound and the agent MUST degrade to probabilistic inference.

 Integrity: /integrity SHOULD provide signed hashes of the root and anchors.
 Implementations MAY use Linked Data Proofs (Data Integrity) or JWS.
 Agents SHOULD verify signatures when keys are available and downgrade trust when verification fails.

-Core Terms (keep these straight)
-HESS = the stack (the installable semantic layer pattern) DFH = the protocol (Deterministic First Hop)
+Core Terms (keep these straight) HESS = the stack (the installable semantic layer pattern)

-SLPI = the resulting public layer (the semantic + provenance index that emerges as adoption grows) Core property: DFH — Deterministic First Hop
+DFH = the protocol (Deterministic First Hop) SLPI = the resulting public layer (the semantic + provenance index that emerges as adoption grows) Core property:

+DFH — Deterministic First Hop

-The "VIP Lane" for AI Crawlers From a practical SEO standpoint, this is a Compute Efficiency play.
+HESS/DFH is The "VIP Lane" for AI Crawlers From a practical and SEO standpoint, this is a Compute Efficiency play.

 It solves the "Semantic Reasoning Tax"—the massive amount of compute wasted by AI models trying to guess what a website is about before they can even begin to process its data.